Auditing,

 interconnected in several ways:

-ensures that the data used in forecasting is accurate and reliable.
-By
+that the data used in forecasting is accurate and reliable.
+By verifying the

-verifying the quality of data sources through audits, organizations can improve
+quality of data sources through audits, organizations can improve the accuracy

-the accuracy of their forecasts.
-For instance, if an audit reveals
+of their forecasts.
+For instance, if an audit reveals inconsistencies in the

 enhance future forecasting efforts.

-Market research provides valuable insights that inform both auditing processes
+provides valuable insights that can guide both auditing processes and

 through research, organizations can set realistic goals during audits and